cheesecakeassassin/vue-twitch-user-search/README.md

 Check out the ReactJS version at https://github.com/cheesecakeassassin/twitch-user-search

-Send me an email for any questions about this project @ santasebastian@yahoo.com!
+Send me an email for any questions about this project at santasebastian@yahoo.com!